lupyuen/lupyuen.github.io/src/mynewt.md

 It will be challenging to test the various interfaces ported to Mynewt.
 (I might test with the [__Bus Pirate Probe__](http://dangerousprototypes.com/docs/Bus_Pirate))

 For now I'll do __"Opportunistic Porting and Testing"__...
-I'll port and test only those interfaces that I can test.
+I'll port to Mynewt only those PineCone Interfaces that I can test.

 __Do you have ideas for testing an RTOS on PineCone?
 Let us know!__